 Before you launch into the serious stuff, it’s always a good idea to enjoy a little small talk.
 You don’t want to immediately pitch your business, as it might make you appear too pushy.
 Instead, mention something about the weather, discuss a recent sports event or ask how they are.
 Just stick to safe topics and be positive.

-Whilst it’s always great to be likeable, it’s always a good idea to be quietly confident rather than appear over-keen.
-It’s a strange thing to say, but you want to treat a prospect like you would a first date.
-Because any whiff of desperation will backfire.
+While it’s always great to be likeable, it’s still a good idea to be quietly confident rather than appear over-keen.
+It’s a strange thing to say, but you want to treat a prospect like you would a first date because any whiff of desperation will backfire.

 5. Let them do the talking

 When the small talk is over, a client loves to talk about their business.
-Ultimately, it’s their baby and they want to proudly show it off to the world.
+Ultimately, it’s their baby, and they want to show it off to the world proudly.
 In which case, close your mouth and listen.
-Let them talk for as long as they want.
-Listening is one of the key tips in How to Win Friends and Influence People, where it states:
+Let them talk for as long as they wish.
+Listening is one of the critical tips in How to Win Friends and Influence People, where it states:

 One of the great listeners of modern times was Sigmund Freud.
 A man who met Freud described his manner of listening: "It struck me so forcibly that I shall never forget him.
 He had qualities which I had never seen in any other man.
 Never had I seen such concentrated attention.
 There was none of that piercing 'soul penetrating gaze' business.
 His eyes were mild and genial.
 His voice was low and kind.
 His gestures were few.
 But the attention he gave me, his appreciation of what I said, even when I said it badly, was extraordinary, You've no idea what it meant to be listened to like that.”

-So be attentive, focus on the client with great concentration and be interested in what they have to say.
+So be attentive, focus on the client with high concentration and be interested in what they have to say.
 Your time will most certainly come to speak.
-Until then, just sit back and listen.
+Until then, sit back and listen.